intel/llvm/sycl/doc/SharedLibraries.md

 The presented dynamic device code linkage mechanism must:

-- Allow to represent the actual dynamically linked code as a device binary image which can be:
+- Allow to link device code represented as device binary image dynamically at runtime with other device binary images.
+In order to use this functionality the user can create and supply device binary image to DPC++ Runtime library via following ways:
-  - Embedded into a host shared object by standard SYCL compiler driver invocation
+  - Create a "fat" shared library by standard SYCL compiler driver invocation
-  - Embedded into a host binary or shared object using manual invocations of SYCL tools such as `clang-offload-wrapper` and linker
+  - Supply host binary or shared object with device binary image using manual invocations of SYCL tools such as `clang-offload-wrapper` and linker
-  - Loaded into memory via special API
+  - Load device binary image into memory via dlopen-like API
+    - This is a TODO item, since SYCL standard doesn't define such API yet.
+    Example how such API may look like:
+    ```
+    // suppose, mylib.spv defines SYCL_EXTERNAL function foo, then this call:
+    device_image img = device_dlopen("mylib.spv");
+    // will make foo available for dynamic symbol resolution.
+If any subsequent
+    // JIT compilations try to compile device code with external reference to
+    // foo, it can now be resolved following the resolution mechanism described
+    // in this doc, and JIT compilation will succeed.
+    ```
 - Allow different format for device code - e.g. it can be SPIR-V or native device binary
 - Provide automatic runtime resolution of `SYCL_EXTERNAL` function references